wesley3295/Phase2_Project/README.md

     Legends is an multiplayer application that takes a team of 5 champions from one user to duel another users team.

     The winner is based off the sum of champion statistics.
-Which ever team has the highest sum on their team will have destroyed the
+Which ever team has the highest sum on their team will have destroyed the opponents nexsus.

-opponents nexsus.

     Sign up and create an User Account!
-    Log in if you already have account!
+    Log in if you already have an account!
     Create a Team of Champions!
     Duel other Users!